yaarraa11/Synthetic-Financial-Datasets-For-Fraud-Detection/Proposal(Synthetic-Financial-Datasets-For-Fraud-Detection).md

 * isFlaggedFraud - The business model aims to control massive transfers from one account to another and flags illegal attempts.
 An illegal attempt in this dataset is an attempt to transfer more than 200.000 in a single transaction.

-# Goals:
+# Goals

-1 - Exploratory analysis of data to extract the pattern of fraudlent activites 2 - Build a machine learning model to classify fraud and non-fraud transactions 3 - Reduce the false negatives by tuning the model.
+1 - Exploratory analysis of data to extract the pattern of fraudlent activites.

+2 - Build a machine learning model to classify fraud and non-fraud transactions.

+3 - Reduce the false negatives by tuning the model.

 # Tools